neuromorphs/tonic/docs/datasets.rst

     dataset = tonic.datasets.NMNIST(save_to='./data', train=False)
     dataloader = tonic.datasets.DataLoader(dataset, shuffle=True, num_workers=4)

-The following datasets are available:

-.. contents:: Datasets
-    :local:

 All the datasets have almost similar API.
 They all have two common arguments:
 ``transform`` and  ``target_transform`` to transform the input and target respectively.